davidkellis/able/README.md

 - <%= expression %> - Value or expression insertion tags
 - <% expression %> - Code evaluation tags

+The invocation of a macro function injects the returned AstNode into the AST - or equivalently, substitutes the returned expression into the source code - at the call site.

 For example:
 ```
 macro defineJsonEncoder(type) {